m-weigand/SensorMonitor/Readme.txt

 * sensor_logger: This is the deamon that periodically logs data from a number of sensors
-* web_sensor_manager: This is a web application which provides simple representations of the logged data.
+* multi_sensor_manager_web.py: This is a web application which provides simple representations of the logged data.

 Installation